 There is no doubt that this appraisal system is efficient, but one thing that most managers will agree upon is that it is slow.
 The person receiving the mail usually postpones the feedback for the later, or worse, he might even forget about it.
 Others who usually appreciate the importance of the feedback usually end up overthinking about the rating which further delays the appraisal.

 The irony is that these are the easier or in fact the “faster” aspects of such a feedback process.
 The challenging part is to compile the various data and come up with a result that will satisfy all the stakeholders.
 A software might somewhat speed up the process, but coming up with a final decision will still remain a challenge.

 As the reviews submitted are generally with the authority, this creates an environment of suspicions regarding the safeguard of the data.
 This leads to people thinking twice before submitting the reviews.

 Also, if a leader or the management fails to act upon the feedback, then employees might feel that it was a pointless exercise.
 This will lead to employees not taking the surveys seriously and makes a dent on the accountability of the manager.
 Also, it might also lead to the loss of employee engagement.

-360 degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
-It provides the views from various perspectives which leads to fair feedback of an employees’ performance.
+360 Degree performance appraisal is useful for an organization as they provide a holistic view of the employees’ performance.
+It provides the views from various perspectives which leads to the fair feedback of an employees’ performance.